Policies and Guidance

 Process for Complaints, Appeals, and Misconduct

 All forms of complaints, appeals, and misconduct should be initially addressed to the Editor-in-Chief.
 Where the complaint pertains to the Editor-in-Chief, or the matter is not resolved satisfactorily, please address the complaint to the Publishing President: president@open-publishing.org.
 COPE Guidelines for investigation are used for handling complaints, appeals, and allegations of misconduct.
-This includes, but is not limited to, allegations of AI use inconsistent with the declarations made by authors.
+This includes, but is not limited to, allegations of plagiarism, duplicate submission, citation manipulation, data fabrication or falsification, unethical research practices, and AI use inconsistent with the declarations made by authors.

 Authorship and Conflicts of Interest